ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 This specification defines the following initial error messages:

 {: vspace='0'}
-ERR_ILLEGAL_PARAMETER (1)
+ERR_PERMANENT_ERROR (1)
 : The TEEP
   request contained incorrect fields or fields that are inconsistent with other fields.
+  For diagnosis purposes it is RECOMMMENDED to identify the failure reason in the error message.
+  A TAM receiving this error might refuse to communicate further with the TEEP Agent for some period of time until it has reason to believe it is worth trying again, but it should take care not to give up on communication when there is no attestation evidence indicating that the error is genuine.
+In contrast, ERR_TEMPORARY_ERROR is an indication that a more agressive retry is warranted.

 ERR_UNSUPPORTED_EXTENSION (2)
-: The TEEP Agent does not support the request message or an extension it indicated.
+: The TEEP Agent does not support an extension included in the request message.

-ERR_REQUEST_SIGNATURE_FAILED (3)
-: The TEEP Agent
-  could not verify the signature of the request message.
+  For diagnosis purposes it is RECOMMMENDED to identify the unsupported extension in the error message.
+  A TAM receiving this error might retry the request without using extensions.

 ERR_UNSUPPORTED_MSG_VERSION (4)
 : The TEEP Agent does not
   support the TEEP protocol version indicated in the request message.
+  A TAM receiving this error might retry the request using a different TEEP protocol version.

 ERR_UNSUPPORTED_CRYPTO_ALG (5)
 : The TEEP Agent does not
   support the cryptographic algorithm indicated in the request message.
+  A TAM receiving this error might retry the request using a different cryptographic algorithm.

 ERR_BAD_CERTIFICATE (6)
 : Processing of a certificate failed.
 For diagnosis purposes it is RECOMMMENDED to include information about the failing certificate in the error message.

-ERR_UNSUPPORTED_CERTIFICATE (7)
-: A certificate was of an unsupported type.

-ERR_CERTIFICATE_REVOKED (8)
-: A certificate was revoked by its signer.
+For example, the certificate was of an unsupported type, or the certificate was revoked by its signer.
+  A TAM receiving this error might attempt to use an alternate certificate.

 ERR_CERTIFICATE_EXPIRED (9)
 : A certificate has expired or is not currently valid.
+  A TAM receiving this error might attempt to renew its certificate before using it again.

-ERR_INTERNAL_ERROR (10)
+ERR_TEMPORARY_ERROR (10)
 : A miscellaneous
-  internal error occurred while processing the request message.
+  temporary error, such as a memory allocation failure, occurred while processing the request message.

-ERR_TC_NOT_FOUND (12)
-: The target Trusted Component does not exist.
-This error may happen when the TAM has stale information and tries to delete a Trusted Component that has already been deleted.
+  A TAM receiving this error might retry the same request at a later point in time.

 ERR_MANIFEST_PROCESSING_FAILED (17)
 : The TEEP Agent encountered one or more manifest processing failures.
   If the suit-reports parameter is present, it contains the failure details.

-Additional error codes can be registered with IANA.
+  A TAM receiving this error might still attempt to install or update other components that do not depend on the failed manifest.

+New error codes should be added sparingly, not for every implementation error.
+That is the intent of the err-msg field, which can be used to provide details meaningful to humans.
+New error codes should only be added if the TAM is expected to do something behaviorally different upon receipt of the error message, rather than just logging the event.
+Hence, each error code is responsible for saying what the behavioral difference is expected to be.

 # Mapping of TEEP Message Parameters to CBOR Labels {#tags}